-Around five months had passed since India had achieved her hard won independence, and less than a week since an official constitution came into force.
+Around five months had passed since India had achieved her hard won independence.
 Mohandas Karamchand Gandhi, the internationally acknowledged symbol of the Indian freedom struggle was on his way for prayer meeting scheduled for the evening.
 He was suddenly approached by a 35-year-old man named Nathuram Godse – a prominent member of the Hindu Mahasabha.
 He bent down in salutation in front of Gandhi before pulling out his revolver and shooting him thrice on the chest.
 Two hours later, Gandhi was declared dead, leaving the newly born nation mourning the loss of a father figure.

 While the news of Gandhi’s assassination sent shockwaves across the country, nations across the globe were hardly insulated from this report.
 The Mahatma was revered almost as a demi-God in his country.
 However, internationally as well he had made a mark that very few Indians before him had achieved.
 Gandhi’s foremost priority in India was his fight for freedom from British rule.
 Internationally, however, he came to acquire a reputation for much more than nationalism.
 He was the symbol of peace and truth that leaders across the world found inspirational.
 To some he was the “apostle of nonviolence” while to others his fight against colonialism went above the regular politics of nationalism.